 The YELLOW painted jeepneys run from Olongapo Town to Subic Town (to the west).
 They follow a route along the National Highway, taking them through the Barretto and Baloy beach areas.
 They depart from the side street next to Olongapo bus station (next to the 7-11 store) and will drop-off on demand (simply ask ‘parah’ = stop).
-Typical cost from Olongapo to Barretto/Baloy is 12php.
+The typical cost from Olongapo to Barretto/Baloy is 12php.

 There is no jeepney service allowed inside of SBMA / SBFZ.

 Trikes are plentiful in any urban area in the Philippines.
-You can catch a trike anywhere in Olongapo, Barretto or Baloy.
+You can catch a trike anywhere in Olongapo, Barretto, or Baloy.
 There is always a queue of them touting for passengers – especially when you arrive at the bus station in Olongapo.
 Trikes are ‘supposed’ to charge about 7php per km, but tourists are unlikely to ever get that rate (or even close).
 It is best to always tell the trike driver what you will pay for a given journey.
 If you ask, then you may get quoted a ludicrous amount and they will then remain inflexible in that figure.

 - Olongapo Bus Station – Barretto = approx 150php